 People suck, which I’m all too familiar with, but I wasn’t her problem nor was it her responsibility to think about my well being.
 Thankful for building thick skin at a young age which in turn made me unbreakable, but what was a girl to do?!
 For a few weeks I felt sad and devastated and teetered on having bouts of depressive behavior (napping throughout the day, not eating).
 I didn’t have a backup plan and then slowly realized that this was God’s plan.

 So, the resilient hustler in me picked up the pieces and recognized I could do this freelance thing on my own.
 A year in, I could not thank Him enough for removing that toxic woman from my life (along with all the other toxic people I’ve swiftly removed as well).
 Step one: begin to remove all toxic and negative people from your life STAT.

 As much as we try to plan how we want our life to go, God always reminds us that he is in control.
 His own plan for us is bigger and better than we could ever imagine.

 However, I was thrown into the freelance world unprepared and had no idea what was to come.
+I didn’t even know the basics like using a invoice template or needing insurance for everything, as I was working for myself now.
+But the more I’m in the position, the more I learn.
+What I do know though it what having a passion makes it so much easier when it comes to becoming a freelancer.
 No day is ever the same so it’s hard to even prepare, but this list is to, at the very least, inform you of all the feels that are coming your way.
 Get familiar with them before taking your life back from what society deems as a “correct career.”